 Douglas Villarroel, M.D, Adjunct Professor of Medicine, Northwestern University Feinberg School of Medicine; Professor of Medicine, Universidad CatÃ³lica Boliviana, Santa Cruz, Bolivia

 Students and residents will be met at the airport by a representative of Centro Medico Humberto Parra, in the clinic's 4 wheel drive vehicle.
 They will stay at the home of Drs.
 Molitch and Hou while in Santa Cruz and in the visiting doctors and students quarters at the clinic.
-All housing is double occupancy rooms with air-conditioning and costs approximately $100 per week, which includes a select number of meals.
+All housing is multiple occupancy rooms with air-conditioning and costs approximately $125 per week, which includes a select number of meals.

 Evaluations (only accessible to users with a valid NetID):

 Remote Care video:

 Centro Medico Humberto Parra